Roberts Academy

 Step-by-Step Application Process:

-3. Financial Aid Application: If you indicate on your application for admission that you are seeking need-based assistance, you will receive a follow up application for financial aid.
+2. Financial Aid Application: If you indicate on your application for admission that you are seeking need-based assistance, you will receive a follow up application for financial aid.
+The priority deadline to apply for financial aid is January 24, 2025.

-4. Roberts Academy Screening Battery: After you submit your completed application, you will hear from a member of the Roberts Academy team.
-If after reviewing your application the Admissions team determines your child is a candidate for Roberts Academy, we will schedule time for us to meet your child.
-During that appointment, a member of our team will conduct a screening battery, or collection of measures, with your child to gather information necessary to determine whether the Roberts Academy is best suited to meet the needs of your child.
-Our battery will determine if the student’s data show a profile aligned with characteristics of dyslexia that we’ve used more frequently in the research conducted by the dyslexia researchers in the Special Education department at Vanderbilt.
+3. Roberts Academy Screening Assessment: After you submit your completed application, you will hear from a member of the Roberts Academy team.
+If after reviewing your application the Admission team determines your child is a candidate for Roberts Academy, we will schedule a time for us to meet your child.
+During that appointment, a member of our team will assess your child to gather the information necessary to determine whether the Roberts Academy is best suited to meet their needs.
 Parents will have an opportunity to tour the school during their child's assessment.

 Tuition and Financial Aid